movesthatmatter/.github/profile/README.md

 ### Movex - Serverless real-time data sharing infrastructure for frontend developers!

-Movex is the open-source infrastructure that helps you cut the development effort in half and ship faster by abstracting the backend logic and server-side away! 🎉
+The open-source infrastructure that helps you cut the development effort in half and ship faster by abstracting the backend logic and server-side away! 🎉

 With it's unique approach and set of features Movex gives you the freedom to focus only on the front-end while still maintaining all of the control over the App Logic, UI/UX and Authority over Data.